aka: Blooper Reel

 - Best one ever might be seconds before a ship explodes and Sanosuke is supposed to shout "A bomb?!", Lex Lang instead shouts: "I FARTED!"
 Cue explosion and massive amounts of laughter.

-- No mention of Saitou yet?
-After the fight with Shishio ends, and he turns to leave: "It's all about the bling-bling."
+- After the fight with Shishio ends, Saitou turns to leave: "It's all about the bling-bling."

 - Another brilliant outtake of Hiko's is when he's supposed to say "Live on, Kenshin," but turns it into "Rock on, Kenshin" instead.